gitKrystan/2025-emberfest/slides.md

 We've discovered that WarpDrive is the lightweight data framework for ambitious web applications.
 Universal...Typed...Performant...and Scalable.

-Have we boldly gone where are data has never gone before?
+Have we boldly gone where our data has never gone before?

 I hope so!
 -->